GeoscienceAustralia/hazimp/docs/aggregate.rst

     This will activate the option to save to a geospatial format.

     *boundaries*
-        The path to a geospatial file that contains polygons to aggregate by *filename*
+        The path to a geospatial file that contains polygon features to aggregate by *filename*
         The path to the output geospatial file.
 This can be either an ESRI shape file (extension `shp`), a GeoJSON file (`json`) or a GeoPackage (`gpkg`).
-If an ESRI shape file is specified, the attribute names are modified to ensure they are not truncated/ *impactcode*
+If an ESRI shape file is specified, the attribute names are modified to ensure they are not truncated.
+Multiple filenames can be specified in a list format.
+    *impactcode*
         The attribute in the exposure file that contains a unique code for each geographic region to aggregate by.